-A key aspect of saving and investing is the regulatory environment.
+A key aspect of saving and investing is the regulatory environment and its disclosure requirements.
 The Retirement Commissioner’s 2016Review(accessible here) made no reference to the major changes that have been made to the disclosure regime as it affects collective investment vehicles (CIVs) and the impact on investors’ outcomes.

-Few would dispute that the old disclosure documents (prospectus and investment statements) were not read by investors, even ‘professional’ investors.
+Few would dispute that the old disclosure documents (prospectus and investment statements) were not read by investors, even many ‘professional’ investors.
 Even if they were read, the level of understanding was probably limited.

-We suggest that the new, shorter PDSs are also unread.
+We suggest that the new, shorter PDSs are also generally unread.
 Likewise, even if read, it is highly unlikely that an investor can gain a complete picture of the investment on offer and the true risks they will be exposed to.

 Investment categories: A PDS must disclose investment categories but these are artificially constrained, presumably to simplify the PDS.
 Two examples illustrate the problem with this kind of ‘simplification’: